Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Fourteen to twenty-one days covers pre-operative staging, surgery, hospital recovery, pathology review, and at least one outpatient follow-up before clearance to fly.
+Plan for 14–21 days.
+This covers your consultation and pre-operative staging, the surgery itself, four to seven nights in hospital, hotel recovery with outpatient reviews, and a final review with pathology discussion before you are cleared to fly.
 Cancer cases with complex pathology or adjuvant therapy planning may benefit from a slightly longer stay.

 Nick Peplow